-Department President Anna Cheney, California & Pacific: Brother Commander-in-Chief, when Sister Lela asked me to be a member of this Committee I felt pretty much out of place, being the only one who was not from New Hampshire.
+Department President Anna Cheney, California & Pacific: Brother Commander-in Chief, Sister Lela asked me to be a member of this Committee I for pretty much out of place, being the only one who was not from New Hampshire.
 I want to extend the greetings of the California and Pacific Department and wish for you a happy and prosperous convention.